 Do acids like Vinegar, lemon juice, and citric acid work as natural deodorants?

 Lowering the pH is another great way to prevent body odor.
 That's why vinegar is another natural deodorant that is used by many, and I was effectively using it myself for months at a time.

-There were several problems to using vinegar as a deodorant, though.
-I had to apply it when my husband wasn’t around because he can’t stand the smell of it.
-Fortunately, the scent of vinegar goes away when it dries, so it can be an effective deodorant that doesn’t smell bad.
+There were several problems with using vinegar as a deodorant, though.
+I had to apply it when my husband wasn't around because he can't stand the smell of it.
+Fortunately, the scent of vinegar goes away when it dries, so it can be an effective deodorant that doesn't smell bad.

-Unfortunately, although it worked for the most part, there were days that midway through the day I could tell that it was no longer working.
+Unfortunately, although it worked, for the most part, there were days that midway through the day I could tell that it was no longer working.
 I reapplied, when I was able, but when I started applying too often, I ended up with red, sore armpits again.